Courses

 The students will understand the role and contribution of health economics to the decision making processes aimed at health development.
 Health economics plays an important role in policy and operational decisions and helps in making health systems more efficient, effective and equitable through effective and evidence supported policy making and implementation.
 The course will inform on how health economics improves health system performance, efficiencies and equity in health, the role of health sector markets, their varied supply and demand needs and systems, their vulnerability to failures and who pays for what in health care.

-Learning is maximized when students place their didactic learning in the real world context.
-This course focuses on utilizing current events and emerging public health issues as a means to reiterate, enhance and deepen the students’ understanding of various concepts they are learning in different courses.
+Learning is maximized when students place their didactic learning in the real-world context.
+This course focuses on examining current events and emerging public health issues in the global context as a means to reiterate, enhance and deepen the students’ understanding of various concepts they are learning in different courses.
 The goal is to develop a systems thinking approach to public health issues.

 MPH 9016 - Practicum (full-course)